lhneurotech/MNIST_EEG/ProjectReadme/PREPROCESSINGREADME.md

 **6. Convert to Tensor**

 This is the final step of the Dataloader.
-The dataloader __getitem__ function should then return the EEG signal and the label packaged into a dictionary.
+The dataloader '__getitem__' function should then return the EEG signal and the label packaged into a dictionary.